Simulating bridges using confluent diffusions: Conclusion

 \section{Conclusion}

-In this paper we proposed a novel approach to simulate diffusion bridges, based on the combination of two algorithms: Path Space Rejection Sampler (PSRS) and Simple Diffusion Bridges (SDB).
-The result is a methodology which produces unbiased samples from the desired target path measure (akin to PSRS), using a rejection sampler based on confluent diffusions.
-The resulting algorithm possesses the desirable property that the computational time scales linearly with the distance between bridge’s end-points (just as in SDB), while remaining `exact'.
-A particularly interesting feature is it is well suited to bridging over \emph{distant}, but not \emph{near}, points.
-Indeed, it is clear that PSRS dominates in the near case, and that our proposed approach would be simply infeasible computationally as $T \to 0$.
-Further work could be undertaken to more fully understand the trade-off between these algorithms, which could include further development of our work to more practically address the near setting.
+In this paper we proposed a novel approach to simulate bridges for ergodic diffusions, based on the combination of three algorithms: $\varepsilon$-strong simulation of Brownian motion, path space rejection sampling, and simple diffusion bridges.
+The result is a methodology which produces unbiased samples from the target diffusion bridge measure together with bounds on local minima and maxima of the sampled trajectory (as in $\varepsilon$-strong simulation).
+The resulting algorithm possesses the desirable property that the computational time scales linearly with bridge duration (just as in simple diffusion bridges), while remaining \emph{exact} (just as in path-space rejection sampling).
+A particularly interesting feature is it is well-suited to bridging over \emph{distant}, rather than \emph{near}, points.
+That the independence sampler gets better with increasing $T$ contrasts with existing approaches.
+Indeed, it is also clear that the path space rejection sampler or $\varepsilon$-strong simulation of \citep{beskos2012varepsilon} is still preferable for small $T$.
+A useful by-product of acquiring local maxima and minima is that it makes it possible to compute, without introducing any approximation errors, various quantities that depend on a path having crossed some pre-specified (random) barriers.
+Such problems are common for instance in finance, and more precisely in pricing barrier options (see \citep{roberts1997pricing}).

-New emerging applications of stochastic simulation algorithms have the potential to benefit substantially from our confluent diffusion approach.
-Indeed our simulation study, in which we verified our theoretical claims by considering the Langevin diffusion with t-distribution as its invariant measure, was chosen because this methodology could be embedded within \emph{Monte Carlo Fusion} \citep{jap:dpr19}.
-Monte Carlo Fusion is itself an exciting methodological development to tackle the problem of unifying Monte Carlo samples from distributed densities, into a single Monte Carlo draw from the target density (a problem which naturally arises in a number of applied settings such as expert elicitation, multi-view learning, distributed `big data' problems).
-A key bottleneck is the need to simulate Langevin diffusion bridges, and our confluent diffusion approach is an exciting development which goes some way to directly address this bottleneck.

-Concerning the confluent approach itself, there are a number of interesting and direct extensions to the existing theory for one dimensional diffusion bridges that could be considered.
-As previously highlighted, it would be interesting to study the computational interplay between PSRS and confluent approaches for near and distant points.
-Furthermore, one could to re-visit (and weaken) the assumptions detailed in Appendix \ref{sec:assumptions}.
-The assumptions imposed are fairly standard for simulation algorithms based on PSRS, with the exception of \ref{asmp:up_bd}.
-A number of clear directions to weaken this assumption are given by \citet{b:bpr06,mcap:bpr08,mor:ch13,b:pjr16}.
+Our numerical studies in \secref{sec:numerical} verify empirically that we attain the linear-in-time computational scaling.
+As discussed in \secref{sec:langevin_process} this is particularly useful in practical approaches for unifying distributed analyses and inferences on shared parameters from multiple sources, into a single coherent inference.
+As such, one fruitful direction of this work would be to embed it within the \emph{fusion} approach of \cite{jap:dpr19}.